astropy/astropy/docs/fits/users_guide/users_unfamiliar.rst

 data are stored in a human readable text form, so it takes up more space and extra processing to parse the text for numeric data.

-In PyFITS, the interface for ASCII tables and binary tables is basically the same, i.e. the data is in the ``.data`` attribute and the ``field()`` method is used to refer to the columns and returns a numpy array.
-When reading the table, PyFITS will automatically detect what kind of table it is.
+In Astropy, the interface for ASCII tables and binary tables is basically the same, i.e. the data is in the ``.data`` attribute and the ``field()`` method is used to refer to the columns and returns a numpy array.
+When reading the table, Astropy will automatically detect what kind of table it is.

-    >>> hdus = pyfits.open('ascii_table.fits')
+    >>> hdus = astropy.io.fits.open('ascii_table.fits')
     >>> hdus[1].data[:1]
     FITS_rec(
     ... [(10.123000144958496, 37)],